Instagram’s redesign has a dark side

 People share all kinds of personal information on Instagram, such as mental health, physical health, traumatic events, pregnancy, loss, infertility, becoming new parents, and getting married.
 Social media companies’ access to such sensitive information is a concern, for how the companies could exploit the information and the risk of third-party access to the data.

-Instagram can use computational techniques to infer people’s affective states – their emotions and moods – based on many signals available to the platform.
+Instagram can use computational techniques to infer people’s affective states – their emotions and moods–based on many signals available to the platform.
 These include what content users view and post.
 There is substantial evidence that emotions and affective states play a key role in advertising.
 While capitalizing on emotions and emotional personal experiences for profit is not unique to social media or algorithms, the data-driven, opaque, and hyperpersonalized approaches boost the scale of potential harm.

 Presumably, what people see in Instagram’s Shop is personalized based on what the platform’s recommendation algorithm determines they would like and be inclined to purchase.
 How does the inferred socioeconomic, gender, age, race and other attributes shape what the platform recommends to users in the Shop tab?
 What shops get to be recommended and visible?
 Instagram users can be as young as 13, the age required to open an account.
 How does personalization work for children?
 How does this feature affect the experience of individuals with low socioeconomic status?
-What principles and values is the platform adhering to in designing these recommendation algorithms, Staff Picks and other means of presenting products?
+What principles and values is the platform adhering to in designing these recommendation algorithms, Staff Picks, and other means of presenting products?

 A major consideration is when people get recommendations to purchase items during vulnerable moments.
-Sharing or seeking information about a difficult, personal experience on a social media platform and then having the platform capitalize on an algorithmic understanding of the experience – which might or might not be accurate – is problematic.
+Sharing or seeking information about a difficult, personal experience on a social media platform and then having the platform capitalize on an algorithmic understanding of the experience–which might or might not be accurate–is problematic.

 What are the implications for impulsive buyers who may turn to Instagram as a space for community and peer support to resist impulsive purchasing, but who are instead confronted with things to purchase and have no way of opting out?
 How about for someone who is on the platform to find support while coping with a substance use disorder, but instead encounters recommendations to purchase items related to drinking?
 What happens if a person posting about experiences with pregnancy loss begins seeing ads for baby clothes?
 This last scenario has happened.

-In recent and upcoming studies, I observed that, to varying degrees, people find social media platforms capitalizing on their personal, intimate experiences – especially those associated with negative emotions – manipulative and harmful.
+In recent and upcoming studies, I observed that, to varying degrees, people find social media platforms capitalizing on their personal, intimate experiences–especially those associated with negative emotions–manipulative and harmful.
 Social media platform designers and decision-makers should consider ways to address potential harms preemptively rather than retroactively.

 The Instagram blog post announcing the Shop feature states that there are marketers and influencers on the platform and young people who want to purchase the same products their favorite creators use.
 This might be a need for some Instagram users, but not all.
 If Instagram is determined to emphasize shopping, and if opting in is not possible, I believe the company should allow users to opt out of the Shop feature.